Overall Goal: Plant fruit and nut trees and shrubs which produce as much food as possible with low maintenance.

 Limiting factors:

-Although we discussed guilds with multiple layers, the desire was to keep it as much of an “orchard look” as possible.
+The desire was to keep it as much of an “orchard look” as possible.

 Because of this rainfall pattern and the lack of water infrastructure in the pasture, it will be necessary to capture, or “plant” water in the ground.
 Therefore, I recommended installing swales, with trees planted into the berms.